youtube/cobalt/cobalt/site/docs/reference/starboard/modules/11/decode_target.md

     order.
 *   `kSbDecodeTargetFormat1PlaneUYVY`

-    A decoder target format consisting of a single plane with pixels layed out in the format UYVY.
+    A decoder target format consisting of a single plane with pixels laid out in the format UYVY.
 Since there are two Y values per sample, but only one U value and only one V value, horizontally the Y resolution is twice the size of both the U and V resolutions.
 Vertically, they Y, U and V all have the same resolution.
 This is a YUV 422 format.
 When using this format with GL